 Toniic Membership is primarily for principal investors, and we are keen to preserve the spirit of the Toniic community as a safe zone for building community and sharing information and opportunities among investors.
-This is complicated, however, because many Toniic members have multiple roles, including directly investing their own capital and fundraising.
+This is complicated, however, because many Toniic members have multiple roles, including advisory roles and/or fundraising roles directly investing their own capital and fundraising.

-Given these multiple roles, we seek in vetting potential members to invite only those who are joining primarily as active impact investors of their own money rather than primarily to fundraise.
-But we recognize that is not a bright line distinction, and needs additional support to preserve the special culture of Toniic.
+Given these multiple roles, we seek to invite only select advisors and fund managers who are thought leaders, and investors who are joining primarily as active impact investors with their own money rather than primarily aiming to fundraise.
+We recognize that is not a bright line distinction, and needs additional support to preserve the special culture of Toniic.

 Guidelines for Fundraising

 One framework to support this intention is full disclosure.
 We ask that any presentation at Toniic that includes a solicitation of a specific investment includes a disclosure of the presenters direct or indirect financial interest in the fundraising.
 This is meant to help the listener understand the motives of the presenter — are they seeking co-investment to close a round, or will they be directly compensated for money raised?
 One of Toniic’s long-term goals of systemic change is to foster greater transparency in the financial system.
 One way we model this behavior is to talk openly about potential conflicts of interest and how we are compensated for our efforts.